rmaarle/me41035/content/pages/assignments.rst

 :title: Assignments
 :sortorder: 2
-:status: hidden

 The assignments will be done in groups comprised of four or five students.
 The groups will be formed to mix students from the participating universities and differing disciplines.
-The groups will be assigned the first day with an opportunity to get to know each other.
+The groups will be assigned before arrival.
+You'll have opportunity to get to know each other on the first day.
 You'll perform your experiment on one or more riders from your group and their chosen human-powered wheeled vehicle.

 Groups will need to make use of simple tools and accessible data at your
 disposal: tape measures, kilometer markers, stopwatches, smartphone sensors,